Decision-Oriented Learning with Differentiable Submodular Maximization for Vehicle Routing Problem: Introduction

 To this end, we propose a Decision-Oriented-Learning (DOL) framework for learning context-aware parameterized submodular objectives.
-We focus on submodular functions that can be parameterized, i.e., $f(S,\bm{w})$, where the parameters are to be learned from the context (details on how to obtain training data will be explained in Sec. \ref{sec:evaluation}).
+We focus on submodular functions that can be parameterized, i.e., $f(S,\bm{w})$, where the parameters are to be learned from the context.
 As described earlier and pointed out in~\cite{elmachtoub2022smart, wilder2019melding, mandi2020smart}, the best estimator of $\bm{w}$ does not necessarily yield the best decisions for the downstream task.
-Instead, in the proposed framework, the decision-making problem (submodular maximization) is treated as a differentiable layer which takes as input the output from the prediction module {as shown in Fig. \ref{fig:outline}}.
+Instead, in the proposed framework, the decision-making problem (submodular maximization) is treated as a differentiable layer that takes as input the output from the prediction module {as shown in Fig. \ref{fig:outline}}.
 The prediction module takes as input a context observation $z$ and predicts $\bm{w}$, i.e., the parameterized submodular function.
 By using a differentiable submodular optimization layer, we can train the prediction module using the loss from the downstream task, thereby yielding aligned predictions.

 In summary, the main contribution is this paper is: \begin{itemize} \item We propose a decision-oriented learning framework for mobile charging routing problems.
-We show how to formulate the learning problem for mobile charging routing and how to make submodular maximization a differentiable layer by using stochastic smoothing techniques. \item We demonstrate the effectiveness of our framework in several examples through simulation. \end{itemize}
+We show how to formulate the learning problem for mobile charging routing and how to solve it. \item We demonstrate the effectiveness of our framework in several examples through simulation. \end{itemize}

 The rest of the paper is organized as follows.
 We first give a brief overview of the related work in Section \ref{sec:related_work}.
 Then, we explain the problem setup and formulation in Section \ref{sec:problem formulation}.
 We introduce the learning algorithm in Section \ref{sec:learning_algorithm} and validate the formulation and the proposed framework in Section \ref{sec:evaluation}.